-When it comes to pure encode/decode performance, it turns out that our fastest text encoder (compact) is about 34% faster than our fastest binary encoder (ber).
-For decode the fastest binary decoder (ber) is 53% better then our fastest text (compact).
-Please, observe that these performance figures are related to our implementation in Erlang/OTP.
-Measurements of other implementations using other tools and techniques may of course result in other figures.
-If the pure encode/decode performance really is a serious issue, our erl\dist encoder should be used, as the encoding/decoding of the erlang distribution format is much faster than all the other alternatives.
+When it comes to pure encode/decode performance, it turns out that:

+- our fastest binary encoder (ber) is about equal to our fastest text encoder (compact). - our fastest binary decoder (ber) is about 26% (47%) faster than our fastest text decoder (compact).

+If the pure encode/decode performance really is a serious issue, our erl\dist encoder could be used, as the encoding/decoding of the erlang distribution format is much faster than all the other alternatives.
 Its major drawback is that it is has not been approved as a valid Megaco/H.248 message encoding.